undeadgrishnackh/20230407_berlinclock2/docs/TECHDEBT.md

 ✅ Rename method seconds_bulb for consistency with other component methods [ ] Improve Groovy Script to change to SnakeCase
-✅ Refactor tests as table-driven tests to avoid repetition/lots of typing
+✅ Refactor tests as table-driven tests to avoid repetition/lots of typing [ ] DRY: API contract and integration test must use the same test case not a copy of it [ ] HEX architecture: the API connector need to be unit tested to improve the readability of howe the string is split into tokens for the json payload
+[ ] CI/CD: the integration test lacks of a real application api call [ ] CI/CD: the CD step must produce a docker image with related structural tests